Affiliate links on Android Authority may earn us a commission. Learn more.

 - 240Hz touch-sense rate

 If anything, the Mate 40 Pro’s display stands out the most for not excelling.
-In a market full of 120Hz displays, it seems odd that Huawei decided to go for a 90Hz panel for its flagship device.
+In a market full of 120Hz displays, it seems odd that HUAWEI decided to go for a 90Hz panel for its flagship device.
 Sure, it’s got a 240Hz touch-response rate which helps it feel zippy.
-However, it doesn’t feel as quick as the OnePlus 8T’s 120Hz panel, which is a much more affordable device.
-The Mate 40 Pro doesn’t have the most pixel-dense panel either, lagging behind devices like the Galaxy Note 20 Ultra and Sony Xperia 1 II.
+However, it doesn’t feel as quick as a 120Hz panel.
+The Mate 40 Pro doesn’t have the most pixel-dense panel either.

 Huawei's 90Hz panel feels lukewarm compared to the competition's quicker and sharper displays.